 Kathryn Townsley is a new governor for Rest of England, and is a retired qualified nurse and health visitor who later moved into education.
 The later years of her career she spent inspecting education and training and children’s social care.
 As an inspector she has the skills to challenge college governors to test their effectiveness.
 She loves meeting people and is very good at encouraging people to share their thoughts and concerns.
 Kathryn will enjoy the opportunity to represent members of the public in improving access to and the quality of service at Airedale NHS Foundation Trust.

 Olukayode Dada, elected to represent for Skipton, is a retired biomedical research scientist.
-He is a British citizen and has lived in Skipton for more than 30 years.
+He has lived in Skipton for more than 30 years.
 Olukayode is passionate about the need for ‘healthcare for all’ and wants to help the Trust to provide a good standard of care.
 In his professional career he has served in administrative roles as a member of the Governing Board of Ogun State University Teaching Hospital (Nigeria) and in advisory roles on Task Forces of the Special Programme in Reproduction of the World Health Organisation Geneva.

 Margaret Berry, re-elected for a further term as governor for South Craven, is from a farming background and has experience of working in care environments.
 She is a qualified Chiropodist and has 25 years’ experience of running a successful business.
 Margaret is looking forward to working with the Council of Governors for a further 3 years and wants to be instrumental in helping the Trust to provide good services to local people.